Messages

 - Type: {

-message that is displayed when the chat is loaded.
-It is different to history
+Initial ai message that is displayed when the chat is loaded.
+It is different to history as it will not trigger

-is not taken into consideration when calculating requestBodyLimits
+is not taken into consideration when calculating requestBodyLimits.

-is used to render custom code and can be coupled with a deep-chat-temporary-message
+html is used to render custom code and can be coupled with a deep-chat-temporary-message

 class to make this message disappear after a new one is added.